 If the patient cannot make decisions for themselves, doctors must make every effort to find a substitute decision-maker, or Person Responsible who can make decisions on the patient's behalf.
 More information about Person Responsible.
 The patient may have appointed such a person, but if they haven't then the doctors must choose someone.
 Tasmania has a formal process for appointing someone called an Enduring Guardian, with the authority to make health and lifestyle decisions for another person.
 More information is available from the Guardianship and Administration Board.

 An Advance Care Directive (ACD) is a form designed to record people's values and wishes for the end of their life.
 Every adult who has the capacity to make their own decisions has the right to agree to or refuse medical treatment, and the ACD is a way of providing this information to other people if the patient can no longer make decisions for themselves.
 The people who are most interested in this information are the health care professionals who need to know how to treat the patient, and any 'Person Responsible' who has the authority to decide on the patient's behalf.
-More information in a pamphlet about Advance Care Directives.
+More information about Advance Care Directives

 Contact us if you have any queries about ACDs in Tasmania.